cran/WeightIt/README.md

 and longitudinal treatments in observational studies.
-Support is included for binary, multi-category, and continuous treatments, a variety of estimands including the ATE, ATT, ATC, ATO, and others, and support for a wide variety of weighting methods, including those that rely on parametric modeling, machine learning, or optimization.
+Support is included for binary, multi-category, and continuous treatments, a variety of estimands including the ATE, ATT, ATC, ATO, and others, and for a wide variety of weighting methods, including those that rely on parametric modeling, machine learning, or optimization. *WeightIt* also provides functionality for fitting regression models in weighted samples that account for estimation of the weights in quantifying uncertainty.
-*WeightIt* also provides functionality for fitting regression models in weighted samples that account for estimation of the weights in quantifying uncertainty. *WeightIt* uses a familiar formula interface and is meant to complement `MatchIt` as a package that provides a unified interface to basic and advanced weighting methods.
+*WeightIt* uses a familiar formula interface and is meant to complement `MatchIt` as a package that provides a unified interface to basic and advanced weighting methods.

 For a complete vignette, see the [website](https://ngreifer.github.io/WeightIt/articles/WeightIt.html) for *WeightIt* or `vignette("WeightIt")`.

-To install and load *WeightIt* , use the code below:
+To install and load *WeightIt*, use the code below:

 ``` r
 #CRAN version